-What Are The Educational Requirements For A Chiropractor in Spring Hill?
+What Are The Educational Requirements For A Chiropractor in Spring Hill TN?

-Our doctors at Spring Hill Health & Wellness have designed this article to help you understand your chiropractor’s educational background and how it may affect your care.
+Our doctors at Spring Hill Health and Wellness have designed this article to help you understand your chiropractor’s educational background and how it may affect your care.

 The amount of time that your chiropractic doctor spends at a specific chiropractic academic institution is impressive.
 In fact, your chiropractor has spent a minimum of 4,200 hours at a chiropractic college prior to receiving his diploma.
 This time is spent in the classroom, laboratory, and clinic learning about the various aspects of the chiropractic profession and health care in general.

 In the classroom, your doctor focuses his studies on the subjects of anatomy, physiology, diagnosis, pathology, biochemistry, neuromuscular and orthopedic evaluation, pediatric and geriatric care, microbiology, nutrition, immunology, radiology, philosophy, and clinical research.
 While this may seem like a lot, all of this information is assimilated and tested prior to advancement to clinical work.
 Once the student has completed his academic work, he will typically spend a minimum of 1,000 hours at a campus clinic under the guidance of a clinic doctor.
 During this time he will learn hands-on how to diagnose and treat patients in real clinical situations.